null-33/kabisa-quoteria/README.md

 ## Configuration

-Please get your personalised `.env.local` file from your local shop.
+Please get your personalised `.env.local` file from your local shop and put it in the root of the project folder.

 ## Project setup